yairEO/tagify/README.md

 If the `pattern` setting does not meet your needs, use the [`validate` setting](#settings), which recieves a *tag data object* as an argument and should return `true` if validaiton is passing, or `false`/`string` of not.
 A *string* may be returned as the reason of the validation failure so it would be printed as the `title` attribute of the invalid tag.

+[Here's an example](https://jsbin.com/rojixul/edit?js,output) for async validation for an added tag.
+The idea is to listen to `"add"` event, and when it fires, first set the tag to "loading" state, run an async call, and then set the *loading* state (of the tag) back to `false`.
+If the custom async validation failed, call the `replaceTag` Tagify method and set the `__isValid` tag data property to the error string which will be shown when hovering the tag.

 Note - there is a setting to keep invalid tags ([`keepInvalidTags`](#settings))  and if it's set to `true`, the user can see the reason for the invalidation by hovering the tag and see the browser's native tooltip via the `title` attribute: